digitalrebar/doc/principles/concepts/late_binding.rst

 Ops is fluid and situational.

-Many DevOps toolings leverage eventual consistency to create stable deployments.
-This iterative approach assumes that repeated attempts of executing the same idemnepotent scripts do deliver this result.
-However, they do not deliver predictable upgrades in situations where there are circular dependencies to resolve.
+Many DevOps tooling leverages eventual consistency to create stable deployments.
+This interative approach assumes that repeated attempts of executing the same idemnepotent scripts do deliver this result; however, they do not deliver predictable upgrades in situations where there are circular dependencies to resolve.

-It is also not realistic to predict the exact configuration of a system in advance because the operational requirements recursively impact how the infrastructure is configured, ops environments must be highly dynamic, and resilience requires configurations to be tolerant of change.
+Its not realistic to predict the exact configuration of a system in advance –

+-  the operational requirements recursively impact how the infrastructure is configured
+-  ops environments must be highly dynamic
+-  resilience requires configurations to be change tolerant

-The specifics of the deployment allow for more complex upgrades where the steps cannot be determined in advance.
+Even more complex upgrade where the steps cannot be determined in advanced because the specifics of the deployment direct the upgrade.